isomerpages/mlaw-corp/news/speeches/_posts/2023-08-29-post-Welcome Address by 2M at the UNCITRAL Academy Conference.md

 ---
-title: Welcome Address by 2M at the UNCITRAL Academy Conference
+title: Welcome Address by Minister for Culture, Community and Youth, and Second Minister for Law Edwin Tong SC, at the UNCITRAL Academy Conference
 permalink: /news/speeches/2m-uncitral-academy-welcome-speech-2023/
 date: 2023-08-29
 layout: post